Header Mobile Cardinal Service Logo

 Look for clues

-If you find where the septic tank is, it is also recommended that you draw up a map yourself.
-It doesn’t have to be artistic or elaborate but it will make it easier to find the septic tank in the future.
-Furthermore, it can be included with your property documentation so other people can find the septic tank in the future and save them hassle as well.
+If you find the septic tank’s location, it is also recommended that you draw up a map yourself.
+It doesn’t have to be artistic or elaborate, but it will make it easier to find the septic tank in the future.

 Related Blogs